Syria Is Threatening to Break the Aid World

 “Today was certainly for me one of the top five difficult places I went over the last six years, since I’m president of the ICRC,” he says.

 It’s a significant statement for a man who regularly visits the worst humanitarian crises on the planet, from northern Nigeria to Afghanistan.
 The Syrian government and its allies have drawn on the same playbook they used two years prior in eastern Aleppo, subjecting residents to a withering siege and constant air and artillery bombardments, this time allegedly including chlorine and napalm attacks.
-Thousands of fighters were evacuated from the region over the weekend, bringing the government to the verge of eliminating the last rebel threat to the capital.
+Over 10,000 people have been evacuated from the region over the past week , bringing the government to the verge of eliminating the last rebel threat to the capital.

 The residents of Eastern Ghouta are living an “underground life,” Maurer says, forced into shelters to escape the bombing.
 People are pale and cannot even manage the ever-growing number of dead bodies.
 “You walk in and people ask you if you have a bottle of water,” he says.
 “That doesn’t happen in many places.
 People want food, people want a lot of things, but we are down to the very basics.”